 Osteochondritis dissecans affects joints, most frequently the knee, in children and adolescents.
 It can also affect other joints, such as elbows and ankles.

-This condition occurs when a piece at the end of a bone dies and partially or fully separates from the end of the bone that forms a joint.
-This usually happens due to the lack of blood supply to the area, which could stem from overuse of the joint.
+This condition occurs when a piece at the end of a bone dies and partially or fully separates from the rest of the bone that forms a joint.
+This may happen due to the lack of blood supply to the area, which could stem from overuse of the joint.
 As the piece of the bone dies, the cartilage covering it cracks, and both may break loose.
 The area where the bone fragment breaks off is called a lesion.
 Although these lesions may occur in both of the paired joints, usually just one is affected.